julianoferrrone12/ui-assessment-master/README.md

 ## Accessibility and performance

-[Lighthouse]((https://chromewebstore.google.com/detail/lighthouse/blipmdconlkpinefehnmjammfjpmpbjk?hl=pt-br)) was used to test the application's accessibility and performance
+[Lighthouse]((https://chromewebstore.google.com/detail/lighthouse/blipmdconlkpinefehnmjammfjpmpbjk?hl=pt-br)), an open-source, automated tool for improving the performance, quality, and correctness of your web apps, was used to test the application's accessibility and performance

 ![LightHouse Report](report.png)